node-modli/modli/examples/basic/README.md

-# Example
+# Basic Example

 The included example gives a basic view of the code required to complete basic CRUD operations on a model defined with Modli.

 ## Running the Code

 The example is a simple express service with endpoint `/user` which has handlers defined for `GET`, `POST`, `PUT` and `DELETE`.

 To start the server simply run the application: